DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 ---
-title: How to apply
-subcategory: Your teacher training application
+title: Tips on applying for teacher training
 description: |-
   Read about the teacher training application process.
-Find advice on writing your teacher training personal statement, choosing your referees, and applying.
+Find advice on writing your teacher training personal statement, choosing your references, and applying.
-related_content:
-    Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" 7 things to include in your teacher training application : "/blog/7-things-to-include-in-your-teacher-training-application"
-    11 top tips for interview success : "/blog/11-top-tips-for-interview-success"
 date: "2021-06-24"
 keywords:
   - adviser